Why choose Herts?

 What will I study?

-This concept art programme focusses on the generation of innovative visual identities; you will work on visual research and reference skills to inform your creative idea generation and then develop your drawing and other graphic skills (including digital tools) so that you can communicate your ideas to others in the production team.
+This concept art programme focusses on the generation of innovative visual identities; you will work on visual research and reference skills together with AI tools to inform your creative idea generation and then develop your drawing and other graphic skills (including digital tools) so that you can communicate your ideas to others in the production team.
 You will also develop some facility with 3D sculpting tools and Games Engines as increasingly concept artists are asked to produce reference models or scenes to paint over.
 You will also learn about the pace of concept art in overall production pipelines and how concept artists work with others in the professional games, animation and film industries.